Colorado has more national parks than just about any other state, and leading the fame is stunning Rocky Mountain National Park.

-Trail Ridge gets super busy during the summer and the winding, hairpin roads can be spooky for some visitors.
+Trail Ridge Road gets super busy during the summer and the winding, hairpin roads edged by dramatic drop-offs can be spooky for some visitors.
 The park also has other high roads with stunning views, if you don’t want to deal with rush-hour traffic on a skinny, dirt road abutting a plunging cliff.

-Trail Ridge is on the National Register of Historic Places.
+Trail Ridge Road is on the National Register of Historic Places.